 Cost of Monument entry fees and activities

-India charges a differential monument entrance fees to Indians and to foreigners.
-(15x more to a foreigner).
+India charges a differential entrance fees to Indians and to foreigners, (15x more to a foreigner).
 This might seem a little unfair but it is mostly to create the possibility for every citizen of India to visit every kind of monument despite financial restraints.

 However, children under the age of 15 still enter free into most monuments.
 If you have a valid student ID you’d get a highly discounted entrance fee.

-You should budget INR 3000 (USD 60/ EUR 55) per person for monument entrance fees when visiting India.
-However, in some places like Delhi, Jaipur or Agra you will spend more for Sightseeing than in other places like Goa or Kerala, just because there are more sights that demand an entry fee.
-But in the places with less monuments you will most likely spend more on activities.
+You should budget INR 3000 (40 USD/ 35 EUR) per person for monument entrance fees when visiting India.
+However, in some places like Delhi, Jaipur or Agra you will spend more for sightseeing than in other places like Goa or Kerala, just because there are more.
+In the places with fewer monuments you will most likely spend more on activities.

-- Cooking classes cost between INR 750 to 1500 per head (USD/EUR 12/25).
-This is usually a 3-4 hour class and you get to eat an entire meal that you’ve just prepared.
+- Cooking classes cost between INR 750 to 1500 per head (10-20 USD, 9-18 EUR).
+This is usually a 3 to 4 hour class and you eat an entire meal that you’ve just prepared.
 So great value for money.

-- Riding an elephant in Amer Fort, Jaipur costs INR 1000 for two people/riding one elephant.
+- Riding an elephant in Amer Fort, Jaipur costs INR 1000 (10-15 USD/EUR) for two people/riding one elephant.
 But be aware that the elephants don’t always enjoy fair treatment!

-- Watching a traditional dance show in Kerala cost you around INR 200 (USD/EUR 3)
+- Watching a traditional dance show in Kerala costs you around INR 200 (2 USD/EUR)

-In addition to the above discussed expenses we expect you’d spend money on shopping and other miscellaneous things.
+In addition to the above discussed expenses we expect you’d spend money on shopping, miscellaneous things, and the occasional tip.

-While it may seem like using a travel company is an unnecessary cost, we’ll actually save you a huge chunk of your budget by streamlining your trip.
-We can get you better deals on hotels and travel and make sure you don’t get duped.
-By advance bookings of flights and trains you can save good money and travel more comfortable.
-Save up that extra cash for more gift for yourself and loved ones at home.
-Tell us about your plans to travel India and your budget and let us do the rest of the tedious stuff for you.
+While using a travel agency may seem like an unnecessary cost, we’ll actually save you a huge chunk of your budget by streamlining your trip.
+We can get better deals on hotels and travel and make sure you don’t get duped.
+By advance booking of flights and trains you save good amounts of money, so you can spend it on something for yourself.
+Tell us about your travel preferences and your budget, and let us do the rest of the tedious stuff for you.